yoaquim/mbc-broker-api/README.md

 ## Approach

-- **WebSocket Communication:** Clients connect via WebSockets to receive live market data and order notifications.
+- **WebSocket Communication:** Clients connect via WebSockets to receive live (dummy) market data and order notifications.
 - **Order Matching Engine:** A simple First-In-First-Out (FIFO) matching algorithm processes orders.
-The design is modular to allow for future, more complex matching algorithms.
+The design is modular and should allow for future, more complex matching algorithms.
 - **Client Management:** Each client connection is assigned a unique ID (using a dedicated client manager module), which is used in all logs and messages.
 - **Logging & Messaging:** Outgoing messages are sent through a centralized `sendMessage` function that formats messages consistently, complete with timestamps and the client ID, when available.
 - **Ticker Simulator:** Simulated market data is broadcast to subscribed clients.